VincentSaelzler/onebox/README.md

 1. hostname: backdoor.local
 1. un/pw vince/[from lastpass]
 1. set time zone and keyboard layout
-1. enable ssh with public key only [key from lastpass]
+1. generate a new public/private public key. it will ONLY only be saved on the surface.

 Configure Raspberry Pi Connect: Run all commands in the [documentation](https://www.raspberrypi.com/documentation/services/connect.html)